Callichthyidae

 Callichthyidae is a family of catfishes (order Siluriformes), called armored catfishes due to the two rows of bony plates (or scutes) along the lengths of their bodies.
 It contains some of the most popular freshwater aquarium fish, such as many species in the genus Corydoras.

 Taxonomy

 The family derives its name from the Greek words kalli- (καλλι-, 'beautiful') and ichthys (ἰχθύς, 'fish').
 Callichthyidae is one of six families in the superfamily Loricarioidea, and is sister to a clade formed by Scoloplacidae, Astroblepidae, and Loricariidae.
 Within the family Callichthyidae, the two subfamilies have eight genera and about 177 species, accounting for about 7% of all catfish.
 Most of these species are in the genus Corydoras, the largest catfish genus.

+Subdivisions

+Callichthyidae is divided into two subfamilues and the following genera: